SrujanGutta/cse15l-lab-reports/lab-report-2-week-4.md

 ### Code Change 3
 ![bug2](Error_before.PNG)
-- The bug results in extra parenthesis in the links instead of just the links
+- The bug results in extra parenthesis in the links instead of just the links [this](test-file-4.md) is the error.

 ![bug2-fix](error_before-fix.PNG)